stanleycharles/AWS/AWS Organisations Project.md

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Switch-Role-HR.jpg)

-And Last thing, to integrate the Finance account into the organisation, we will create a **brand new** account directly with AWS Organisations.
-This time won't invite an existing AWS account like we did with `HR` & `Development`.
+And Last thing, to integrate the Development account into the organisation, we will create a **brand new** account directly with AWS Organisations.
+This time won't invite an existing AWS account like we did with `HR`.

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Create%20AWS%20Organisations%20-%20New%20Account-Dev.png)

-Now, the organisation have 3 (4) accounts easily switchable if you already did the same adding role process to the Finance account into the organisation.
+Now, the organisation have 3 (4) accounts easily switchable if you already did the same adding role process to the Development account into the organisation.

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Create%20Switch-Role-Dev.png)